Associate Investigators

 Biography

-Jon is a Senior Lecturer in Chemistry at Massey University.
+Jon is an Associate Professor at the Auckland University of Technology, having previously been a Senior Lecturer and Associate Professor in Chemistry at Massey University.
 He conducted his PhD research at the University of Otago with Prof Sally Brooker (2009) working on spin-crossover systems.
 In 2010 he was awarded an Irish Research Council Science Engineering and Technology Postdoctoral Fellowship to conduct research into self-assembled luminescent materials at Trinity College Dublin under the mentorship of Prof Thorri Gunnlaugsson.
 He moved to the University of Southampton, UK as a lecturer in Inorganic Chemistry before joining Massey in 2018.

 Research interests